ncontiero/dkcutter/docs/advanced/hooks.md

 ## Creating Hooks

 Hooks are added to the `hooks/` folder of your template.
-Both Javascript are supported.
+Both Javascript/Typescript are supported.

 ### Javascript Hooks Structure